O-X-L/ansible-opnsense/docs/source/general/reload.rst

 Info
 ****

-This module can reload the running/loaded configuration for a specified part of the OPNSense system.
+This module can reload the running/loaded configuration for a specified part of the OPNsense system.

 Most modules of this collection will automatically reload its relevant running config on change - but you can speed up mass-management of items when disabling reload on single module-calls (*reload: false*), and do it afterward using THIS module.